rabuu/aesculap/README.md

 `aesculap` is just a little hobbyist project for learning purposes.

 The binary provides a little CLI tool to encrypt/decrypt files.
-The library is not intended to be used in external code.
+The library provides stuff to work with AES but is not really intended to be used in external code.

 ## CLI usage